The #1 recipe!

 When it comes to edibles, their perishability varies depending on the ingredients used to make them.
 Baked goods such as cakes, bread, and brownies expire faster than chocolate or gummies.
 Sadly, weed brownies can go bad.
 As for freezing edibles, you can do so and expect them to avoid degrading for several months.

 All cannabinoids degrade under prolonged exposure to oxygen, heat, or light.
-As such, your main concerns should be to focus on storage in cool, dark, and sealed locations.
+As such, your main concern should be to focus on storage in cool, dark, and sealed locations.
 When in doubt, store your cannabis-infused chocolate in a sealed container in the fridge.

 A good rule of thumb is to treat edibles like their non-cannabis counterparts.
 If your edibles contain dairy, for example, they will go bad after a few days, even in the fridge.